msyamkumar/cs220-f21-projects/lab-p9/README.md

 players_by_jersey
 ```

-Change the 'None' in the code below to sort list based on descending order of 'goals'.
+Change the 'None' in the code below to sort list based on descending (reverse) order of 'goals'.
 ```python
 players_by_goals = None
 players_by_goals